Background checks are an essential part of the hiring process. However, the rules surrounding them can be hard to understand.

 The California Department of Administration approved the changes, and they went into effect Oct.
 1, 2023.

-The modifications instituted a number of changes that employers must know, including:
+The modifications instituted several changes that employers must know, including:

 - The definition of an applicant was expanded to include existing employees when they are under consideration for a promotion, transfer, etc.